habaneroconsulting/sp2013-commandpalette/README.md

 1. Install [NodeJS](http://nodejs.org/)

-2. Install Grunt CLI, bower, bower-installer.

-        npm -g install grunt-cli bower bower-installer

-3. Run `npm install` from command line at root project folder
+2. Run `npm install` from command line at root project folder.

-4. Use `grunt` to build:

-    - `grunt bower` will download the various JavaScript dependencies, and copy them into the `source/vendor` folder
+3. Use the following commands:

-    - `grunt build` will minify and concatenate the vendor and source files
+    - `npm start` will minify and concatenate the vendor and source files
+    - `npm test` will run all code through linting

 ## License